-What is at the end of a joint audit?
+What happens at the end of a joint audit?

-Exchange of various e-mails
+There is an exchange of various e-mails.

-Coordinated protocol of the results of the audit
+A coordinated protocol of the results of the audit is prepared.

-A final video conference
+There is a final video conference.

-Referral to the tax courts
+There is a referral to the tax courts.

 5.3 European Union and Taxation

+This Section is based on a Paper published by the European Parliament “Direct Taxation: Personal and Company Taxation“ (2021).

-The area of direct taxation is not directly regulated by European Union legislation.
+The area of direct taxation is not precisely regulated by European Union legislation.
 Nevertheless, harmonized standards for the taxation of companies and individuals are established within the framework of several directives and the case law of the European Court of Justice (ECJ).
 In addition, measures have been taken to avoid tax evasion and double taxation.

 The EU Treaty does not contain explicit provisions for legislative powers in the area of direct taxation.
-Legislation on company taxation is usually based on Article 115 of the Treaty on the Functioning of the European Union (TFEU), which allows the Union to adopt directives for the approximation of the laws, regulations and administrative provisions of the Member States that have a direct impact on the internal market.
+Legislation on company taxation is usually based on Article 115 of the Treaty on the Functioning of the European Union (TFEU).
+This Treaty allows the EU to adopt directives for the approximation of the laws, regulations, and administrative provisions of the Member States that have a direct impact on the internal market.
 Unanimity and the use of the consultation procedure are required for this purpose.

-Article 65 TFEU (free movement of capital) allows Member States to treat differently taxpayers who are not in the same situation with respect to their residence or the place where their capital is invested.
-However, in 1995, the ECJ ruled (Case C-279/93) that Article 45 TFEU is directly applicable in the field of taxation and social security: the article states that the free movement of workers includes “the abolition of any difference in treatment based on nationality [...] as regards employment, remuneration and other conditions of work.”
+Article 65 of the TFEU, free movement of capital, allows Member States to treat taxpayers differently if they are not in the same situation with respect to their residence or the place where their capital is invested.
+However, in 1995, the ECJ ruled (Case C-279/93) that Article 45 of the TFEU is directly applicable in the field of taxation and social security.
+The Article states that the free movement of workers includes “the abolition of any difference in treatment based on nationality [...] as regards employment, remuneration and other conditions of work.”

-Articles 110-113 TFEU require Member States to eliminate double taxation within the EU through negotiations.
-Article 55 TFEU prohibits discrimination between nationals of Member States with respect to participation in the capital of companies.
-However, most agreements in the area of direct taxation are outside the scope of Union law.
-An extensive network of bilateral tax treaties, applicable to both Member States and third countries, covers the taxation of cross-border income flows.
+Articles 110-113 of the TFEU require Member States to eliminate double taxation within the EU through negotiations.
+Article 55 of the TFEU prohibits discrimination between nationals of Member States with respect to participation in the capital of companies.
+However, most agreements in the area of direct taxation are outside the scope of EU law.
+An extensive network of bilateral tax treaties, applicable to both Member States and third countries, covers the taxation of cross-border income flow.

-Proposals to harmonize corporate income tax have been discussed for several decades.
-In 1980, the Commission advised that attempts at harmonization were likely to be futile (COM (80) 139) and focused on measures to complete the internal market.
-Three proposals were adopted in the 1990 “Guidelines on Company Taxation” (SEC (90) 601), namely the Merger Directive (90/434/EEC, now Directive 2009/133/EC), the Parent-Subsidiary Directive (90/435/EEC, now Directive 2011/96/EU) and the Arbitration Convention (90/436/EEC).
+Proposals to harmonize corporate income tax have been discussed over several decades.
+In 1980, the Commission advised that attempts at harmonization were likely to be futile (COM (80) 139) and instead focused on measures to complete the internal market.
+Three proposals were adopted in the 1990 “Guidelines on Company Taxation” (SEC (90) 601).
+These are the Merger Directive (90/434/EEC, now Directive 2009/133/EC), the Parent-Subsidiary Directive (90/435/EEC, now Directive 2011/96/EU), and the Arbitration Convention (90/436/EEC).

-Exemplary of the often-tough wrangling in negotiations with member states can be the 1991 proposed directive on a common tax regime for interest and royalty payments between parent companies and subsidiaries in different member states: Despite an amendment and notwithstanding the positive opinion of the Parliament, the Commission withdrew the proposal due to lack of agreement in the Council.
-As part of the “Monti package,” a new version was presented in 1998, which was subsequently adopted as Directive 2003/49/EC.
+An example of the tough wrangling in negotiations with Member States is the 1991 proposed directive on a common tax regime for interest and royalty payments between parent companies and subsidiaries in different Member States.
+Despite an amendment, and notwithstanding the positive opinion of Parliament, the Commission withdrew the proposal due to lack of agreement in the Council.
+As part of the “Monti Package,” a new version was presented in 1998, which was subsequently adopted as Directive 2003/49/EC.

-1991 also saw the establishment of the Independent Expert Committee (Ruding Committee), whose report recommended an action program to eliminate double taxation, harmonize corporate tax rates and ensure full transparency in the tax relief offered by Member States for the purpose of promoting investment.
+The Independent Expert Committee (Ruding Committee) was established in 1991.
+The report of this Committee recommended a program to eliminate double taxation, harmonize corporate tax rates, and ensure full transparency in tax relief offered by Member States for the purpose of promoting investment.
 The Commission made a number of proposals that were later withdrawn.